Your safety at LJMU

 LJMU Security Services

-Here at LJMU, we have a Security Service to help ensure our grounds are a safe and secure at all times.
-The safeguarding the university’s students, staff, visitors, property and reputation is out utmost priority.
+Here at LJMU, we have a Security Service to help ensure our grounds are safe and secure at all times.
+The safeguarding of the university’s students, staff, visitors, property, and reputation is our utmost priority.

 The University Security Centre is staffed 24 hours a day, 365 days a year.
 The Security Centre monitors all CCTV, intruder, and fire alarm systems across the university.
 There are four teams of security officers each managed by a security supervisor providing 24/7 response across all campus areas.
 All security personnel have received extensive training and there are qualified first aiders and fire marshals available at all times.